 The Short Story

-- You’re not required to submit technical or creative work, but it can help you candidacy.
+- MS applicants are *not* required to submit technical or creative work, but it can help you candidacy.
 Both MFA and PhD applicants *are* required to submit portfolios of work/research.

-- Submit a single piece (two at max), and ensure your work doesn’t take more than five minutes to review.
+- For MS students, submit a single piece (two at max), and ensure your work doesn't take more than five minutes to review.
 PhD and MFA applicants should submit complete portfolios of work.

 - Define your role in any group project.